rayluo/brip/README.md

 You can use `brip` to install packages from the [PyPI](https://pypi.org) and other indexes, into your different Brython project.

+## Problem Statement

+* Historically, most **brython-oriented** Python packages are pre-compiled into - and distributed as - a javascript file.
+  This works well for those self-contained Python packages, but when/if a Python package has its own dependencies, there was no obvious way to declare and manage those dependencies.
+* In general, there was no Pythonic way to install a **generic Python** package and their dependencies, directly from PyPI into your Brython project.

+`brip` is developed to bring the PyPI ecosystem and the familiar pip-like workflow to Brython-powered projects.

+## Quickstart: A complete sample project

+There is a complete sample project, [Easter](https://github.com/rayluo/easter), to demonstrate how to use `brip`.

 ## Installation

 `brip` can be installed by `pip` with the name `brython-brip`.